domaindrivendev/Swashbuckle.WebApi/README.md

 #### Include Xml Comments ####

-If you annonate Controllers and API Types with Xml Comments, you can use this option to incorporate those comments into the generated spec and UI.
+If you annonate Controllers and API Types with [Xml Comments](http://msdn.microsoft.com/en-us/library/b2s063f7(v=vs.110).aspx), you can use this option to incorporate those comments into the generated spec and UI.
 The Xml tags are mapped to Swagger properties as follows:

 * **Action summary** -> Operation.Summary
 * **Action remarks** -> Operation.Notes
 * **Parameter summary** -> Operation.Parameters[name].Description
 * **Type summary** -> DataType.Descripton
 * **Property summary** -> DataType.Properties[name].Description

+Although it's not one of the official XML comment tags, Swashbuckle also supports the use of one or more **response** tags on an action.
+These can be used to describe the error codes for a given operation.
+For example,

+    /// <response code="200">It's all good!</response>
+    /// <response code="500">Somethings up!</response>
+    public int Create(Product product)

+These values will get mapped to the Operation.ResponseMessages.

 ### Customize the swagger-ui ###